sudipshourja/cctv-cloud-vms-software/README.md

 ![Technical Architecture](architecture.png)

+## Project Demo
+This is the link of the project demo here: [Project Demo Video Link](https://youtu.be/HL8bNlGKlUA)

 ## Further Development
 We are actively working on incorporating the following features:
 - Enhanced web application for an improved user experience.